-Time after time references to the Paris agreement come up in the Irish press, along with dire predictions of missed deadlines and claims that Ireland is lagging behind in its commitments.
-So what exactly is the Paris agreement and what does it have to do with Ireland?
+Time after time references to the Paris Agreement come up in the Irish press, along with dire predictions of missed deadlines and claims that Ireland is lagging in its commitments.
+So what exactly is the Paris Climate Agreement and what does it have to do with Ireland?

-The Paris agreement was signed during the United Nations Framework Convention on Climate Change on 12 December 2015.
-In essence, 186 parties agreed to abide by its terms, which include several measures aimed at halting global warming, and reducing and reversing climate change.
+The Paris Agreement was signed during the United Nations Framework Convention on Climate Change on 12 December 2015.
+In essence, 186 parties agreed to abide by its terms, which include several measures aimed at halting global warming, as well as reducing and reversing climate change.

-The terms of the Paris agreement were such that each country who signed it needed to plan and report on the efforts and contribution they were going to make to lessen global warming.
-Of those who agreed to abide by the Paris agreement, the US is the only country to have temporarily withdrawn, only to officially rejoin on 19 February 2021.
+The terms of the Paris Agreement are such that each country that signed it needs to plan and report on the efforts and contributions they are making to lessen global warming.
+Of those who agreed to abide by the Paris Agreement, the US is the only country to have temporarily withdrawn, only to officially rejoin on 19 February 2021.

-The exact aims of the agreement as set out in article 2 include:
+The exact aims of the Paris Agreement as set out in article 2 are the following:

 Increase adaptability to climate change and encourage low greenhouse gas emissions in a way that doesn’t threaten our food supply.

 Focus on directing finance towards lower greenhouse gas emissions and more climate-friendly development.